-Organizers of an annual vigil at the Capitol for the victims of gun violence said Friday that they canceled their event this year because of fears of ”armed insurrectionists.”
+Organizers of an annual vigil at the Capitol for the victims of gun violence said Friday they have canceled their event this year because of fears of ”armed insurrectionists.”

-Meanwhile, the gun-rights group that planned the event is urging peace.
+Meanwhile, the gun-rights group that has planned the event is urging peace.

-A look at some of the groups that are participating:
+A look at some of the groups involved:

 Virginia Citizens Defense League